jacoborous/nytimes-web2pdf/https/www.nytimes.com/section/science.html.md

     </div>

-    ## Coronavirus Live Updates: $600-a-Week Lifeline for Jobless Expires as Officials Convene on Capitol Hill
+    ## Coronavirus Live Updates: Infections Swamp the U.S., Which Recorded 42% of All Its Cases in July

     Thousands in Berlin protest Germany’s coronavirus measures.
-The virus is picking up speed in the
+The virus is picking up speed in the Midwest.
+A summer camp in Georgia apologizes for hosting a retreat after hundreds who attended were infected.
-    Midwest.

     <div class="css-1nqbnmb ea5icrr0">